Bhavani-Bolloju/machine-coding-problems/debounce-throttle-implementation/README.md

 **Example** - Imagine we implement a custom cursor that follows the user's mouse movement, each time the mouse moves, multiple events are fired continuously.

 - without throttling evey time movement would trigger a state update, leading to performance issue
 - with throttle we ensure state updates at a fixed interval(like every 100ms) ignoring every other even in between.
-This way, we smoothly update the cursor without unnecessary updates.
+This way, we smoothly update the cursor without frequent state updates.

+**Example implementation in React** - [throttle custom cursor (Github)](https://github.com/Bhavani-Bolloju/machine-coding-problems/blob/master/debounce-throttle-implementation/react-js/src/Cursor.jsx)